embercsi/ember-csi/README.md

 Sending the signal to toggle ON/OFF the debugging is quite easy.
 For baremetal we can do:

 ```
-    $ pkill -USR1 cinderlib-csi
+    $ pkill -USR1 ember-csi
 ```

-And for the container (assuming its named `cinderlib-csi` like in the examples) we can do:
+And for the container (assuming its named `ember-csi` like in the examples) we can do:

 ```
-    $ docker kill -sUSR1 cinderlib-csi
+    $ docker kill -sUSR1 ember-csi
 ```

 If we are using `rpdb` then we'll have to connect to the port: